-The Coalition "Organizing Group" was initially convened in December 2019, with communities interested in Community Power meeting regularly to research national best practices and explore the viability of establishing a collaborative nonprofit to share services across municipalities and counties:
+County staff actively participated in the exploratory "Organizing Group" process that preceded the formation of the Coalition.
+This process began in December 2019, with communities interested in Community Power meeting regularly to research national best practices and explore the viability of establishing a collaborative nonprofit to share services across municipalities and counties:

-- The Coalition's initial Organizing Group consisted of the cities of Lebanon and Nashua, the towns of Hanover and Harrisville, and Cheshire County; - Technical and community advisors included representatives from both Thayer School of Engineering and Tuck School of Business at Dartmouth, the Monadnock Sustainability Hub, Clean Energy New Hampshire, Growing Edge Partners and Community Choice Partners; - Activities were carried out in four working group tracks: Governance Agreements, Regulatory and Policy Engagement, Design and Implementation, and Community Engagement.
+- The Coalition's initial Organizing Group consisted of the cities of Lebanon and Nashua, the towns of Hanover and Harrisville, and Cheshire County; - Technical and community advisors included representatives from both Thayer School of Engineering and Tuck School of Business at Dartmouth, the Monadnock Sustainability Hub, Clean Energy New Hampshire, Growing Edge Partners, and Community Choice Partners; - Activities were carried out in four working group tracks: Governance Agreements, Regulatory and Policy Engagement, Design and Implementation, and Community Engagement.